uwetom/media-production-worksheets/wk15-using-external-data/using-data-in-unity.md

 Open the AR-Template project in Unity and add a new folder in 'Assets' called 'Scripts'.

-Download the code library for Unity called [SimpleJSON](https://github.com/Bunny83/SimpleJSON) and unzip it.
+Download a zip file of the code library for Unity called [SimpleJSON](https://github.com/Bunny83/SimpleJSON) and unzip it.

 ![download a GitHub repo as zip file](https://uwetom.github.io/media-production-worksheets/wk15-using-external-data/images/download-repo.png)